I <3 bin/bash - An Introduction

 Optional (but strongly encouraged): install Homebrew.

-can be downloaded and installed manually, but when you go to update them you will have to go through the same process every time for each one.
-After a while it can be hard to keep track of what you've downloaded and what needs updating, so it's very easy to let things get out of date. brew update
+Why Homebrew?
+Basically, it allows you to quickly download command line tools via brew install and easily keep them updated via brew update which is a huge benefit.
+Most, if not all, of the tools you can install via brew can be downloaded and installed manually, but when you go to update them you will have to go through the same process every time for each one.
+After a while it can be hard to keep track of what you've downloaded and what needs updating, so it's very easy to let things get out of date. brew update will search for updates for anything you've installed with brew, so in that regard keeping things updated is super-easy.

-on over the course of the tutorial that do not come by default with macOS, so please install the following:
+There are a few Unix based commands that I'll touch on over the course of the tutorial that do not come by default with macOS, so please install the following:

 brew install wget tree ack